Prompt Engineering for GTM Automation: Practical Patterns That Work

 Pattern 4: System Prompts for Brand Voice

-Every outbound message, whether generated by an agent or a human, needs to sound like it comes from your company.
+Every outbound message needs to sound like it comes from your company.
 System prompts establish the voice and tone constraints that apply across all agent-generated content.

 Effective Brand Voice Prompts